 Related: BREXIT!
 AFTER THE PANIC, THEN WHAT?

 The best trades seem to line up well with summer activities.
 Food, beverage and tobacco stocks are traditional warm weather winners.
 These include cigarette-maker Reynolds American Inc. (:RAIN/A) and beverage maker Constellation Brands Inc. (NYSE:STZC), both of which have averaged double-digit returns from May to October over the last 10 years.

 Naturally travel stocks do well in the summer because that’s when those companies make the most money.
-The Priceline Group Inc. (NASDAQ:PCLNC), Expedia Inc. (NASDAQ:EXPEC) and Royal Caribbean (NYSE:RCLD) have all been top performers from May through October on an annual basis.
+The Priceline Group Inc. Stock not found PCLN, Expedia Inc. (NASDAQ:EXPED) and Royal Caribbean (NYSE:RCLC) have all been top performers from May through October on an annual basis.